 The Fund and TIM have entered into a long-term services agreement with each other and a number of operational partners to appropriately manage the Fund's systems and risks.
-These partners notably include Cardano Risk Management B.V. regarding risk monitoring, Compliance Advies Financiële Ondernemingen regarding compliance services, and DLM Finance B.V., regarding back office, valuation and fund administration services.
+These partners notably include Cardano Risk Management B.V. regarding risk monitoring; DLM Finance B.V., regarding back office, valuation and fund administration services; and Compliance Advies Financiële Ondernemingen regarding compliance services.
 Together with TIM, these unrelated parties form the TCX Operational Group.

-All material processes relating to TCX's operational management, including responsibilities assigned within the TCX Operational Group in each step of TCX's management processes as well as a risk assessment thereof, are described in the TCX Operational Guidelines.
+All material processes relating to TCX's operational management, including responsibilities assigned within the TCX Operational Group in each step of TCX's management processes and the risk assessment thereof, are described in the TCX Operational Guidelines.
 All of the Fund's operational processes are designed for compliance with the AIFMD.
 These guidelines are reviewed annually at least, each review possibly resulting in amendments signed off by all members of the TCX Operational Group.
 All service agreements with members of the TCX Operational Group require compliance with these guidelines.
 Each member of the TCX Operational Group provides us with an annual statement of compliance and control concerning TCX's operations during the previous financial year.